upsideos/upsideos-solana-rwa/README.md

 1. Whitelist Program Derived Address (PDA)

     The Transfer Admin can then set the group of the PDA address itself.

     It is important that group transfers are allowed between PDA and recipients.
-This is necessary to take into account during integration Security Token with your Program.
+This is necessary to take into account during integration RWA with your Program.
     Tokenlockup program escrow account must be whitelisted with `setLockupEscrowAccount()`

 ```mermaid
 sequenceDiagram